Misc AADS & X9.59 Discussions

 Subject: Re: A proposal for secure videoconferencing and video messaging over the Internet

 we've had some of this discussion related to X9.59, namely that SSL verifies that the URL used and the certificate DNS info somewhat correspond. one problem is that many people don't necessarily arrive at a web site by actually typing the URL ... so provided URLs are one method of attack.
 The other is that certificate DNS information is typically verified by the certification authority contacting the DNS authority.
-Issues with DNS hijacking (i do dns hijack of xyz.com and then apply for certificate for xyz.com) and other exploits can be addressed with DNS public-key (aka reliable DNS infrastructure) which could make SSL certificates redundant and superfluous (i.e. one explaination is that SSL certificates exist because DNS is unreliable ... but since the certification is dependent on reliable DNS ... and a reliable DNS can be achieved with addition of public keys to the DNS information ... then it becames possible ot obtain public keys directly from the reliable DNS authority at the same time the other DNS information is obtained).
+Issues with DNS hijacking (i do dns hijack of xyz.com and then apply for certificate for xyz.com) and other exploits can be addressed with DNS public-key (aka reliable DNS infrastructure) which could make SSL certificates redundant and superfluous (i.e. one explanation is that SSL certificates exist because DNS is unreliable ... but since the certification is dependent on reliable DNS ... and a reliable DNS can be achieved with addition of public keys to the DNS information ... then it becames possible ot obtain public keys directly from the reliable DNS authority at the same time the other DNS information is obtained).

 the other part, is X9.59 requires that electronic payments transactions are electronically signed .... so only a specific payment might be subverted (supplying the wrong "pay-to" value) ... but additional payments could not be done with the information.
 Note however, the wrong "pay-to" value still needs to be a valid merchant identifiier in the payment infrastructure.